robert-at-pretension-io/visual_programming_environment/README.md

 1. Ensure you have cargo-make installed.
     * `cargo install cargo-make`
 2.
-    a.
-If you want to run this code in a web browser:
+    * If you want to run this code in a web browser:
         * `cargo make serve`
         * go to: http://127.0.0.1:4000
-    b.
-If you want to run the code natively:
+    * If you want to run the code natively:
         * `cargo make run`